hackclub/winter/docs/faq.md

 ##### Should my budget include shipping and taxes?

 Please do include shipping and taxes so the grant amount you receive will be as close as possible to your project expenses.

+##### Is there a limit on the number of people who can combine their grants?

+Yes, the maximum number of people who can combine their grants is 4 per team.